LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 # Actionable Notifications

-**Important: this feature requires HASS.Agent 2022.13.0-beta3 and the beta notification integration.
-Read the release logs for more info**
+**Important: this feature requires HASS.Agent [2022.13.0-beta3](https://github.com/LAB02-Research/HASS.Agent/releases/tag/2022.13.0-beta3) and the beta notification integration.
+Read the release logs for more info.**

 Thanks [@fillefilip8](https://github.com/fillefilip8) for implementing this!